kubeflow/arena/docs/userguide/9-top-job-gpu-metric.md

 2\.
 Deploy GPU node exporter

-If your cluster is aliyun kubernetes cluster, you can just exec command:
+If your cluster is ACK (Alibaba Cloud Kubernetes) cluster, you can just exec command:

 ```
 kubectl apply -f kubernetes-artifacts/prometheus/gpu-expoter.yaml
 ```

-If your cluster is not aliyun kubernetes cluster, exec command:
+If your cluster is not ACK cluster, exec command:

 ```
 # label all your GPU nodes